 n gets replaced by the version number, e.g.,

 http://ipt.vliz.be/ilvo/resource.do?r=zoopl_bpns&v=1.
 In this way, specific versions of a resource’s EML, RTF, and DwC-A files can be retrieved.
-Please note, the IPT’s Archival Mode must be turned on in order for old versions of DwC-A to be stored (see Configure IPT settings section).
+Please note, the IPT’s Archival Mode must be turned on in order for old versions of DwC-A to be stored (see Configure IPT settings section of the IPT manual).

 The Metadata expressed in the EML Profile standard can also be downloaded as a Rich Text Format (RTF) file.
-The latter can serve as a draft manuscript describing the dataset (a “Data Paper”), which can be submitted for peer-review to e.g. a Pensoft journal.
+The latter can serve as a draft manuscript for a data paper (First database-derived ‘data paper’ published in journal, which can be submitted for peer-review to e.g. a Pensoft journal.